mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 Configuring the scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The scripts are object oriented - in simple terms it means you ask for an instrument object - in this case PEARL and give it a name.
-Any parameters you set with that name stay with that name and do not affect other objects with different names.
+The scripts are object oriented for more information on this concept see :ref:`script_param_overview_isis-powder-diffraction-ref`

 The following parameters must be included in the object construction step.
 They can either be manually specified or set in the configuration file: